 16. Kusa Mochi (草餅)

-Kusa Mochi means "mochi herb".
-It is mochi made with powder from the leaves of the Japanese mugwort plant.
-It is traditionally consumed in the spring.
-Kusa Mochi is usually served with sweet soy flour as a topping.
+Kusa Mochi means “grass mochi.”
+It is mochi made with powder from the leaves of the Japanese wormwood plant.
+It is traditionally consumed in spring.
+Kusa Mochi is usually served with sweet soybean flour as a topping.

 17. Taiyaki (たい焼き)

-Taiyaki is a Japanese fish-shaped cake.
+Taiyaki is a fish-shaped cake.
 It is commonly filled with red bean paste, cheese, or cream.
-Its name literally means grilled snapper fish.
-It can be found in both sweet and savory flavors.
+Its name literally means grilled sea bream.
+It can be found with sweet and savory flavors.

-We also recommend reading: Taiyaki – The famous fish-shaped dumpling
+We also recommend reading: Taiyaki – The famous fish-shaped cake

 18. Yatsuhashi (八橋)

-Kyoto's specialty, with the texture of mochi and contains cinnamon.
-They are sometimes overcooked and crispy.
-Other times they are served with a bean filling.
+The specialty of Kyoto, with the texture of mochi and contains cinnamon.
+They are sometimes cooked and crunchy.
+Other times, they are served with bean filling.

 Yatsuhashi